DinosaurTheory Introduction and Evidence Summary

 The immense height of some sauropod dinosaurs presents a major physiological paradox: how could these animals pump blood to their head?
 Using the equation P = ρ g h, where P is the pressure, ρ is the density of blood, g is the acceleration due to gravity, and h is the vertical height, the required systolic blood pressure increases linearly with neck height.
 For a sauropod with a head 9 meters above its heart, the pressure needed would vastly exceed anything seen in modern animals.

 For comparison, giraffes, with a vertical neck height of about 2.5 to 3 meters, have specialized adaptations to sustain blood flow at high pressures.
 Yet their cardiovascular system already operates at the limit of biological feasibility.
 The much greater height of sauropods would demand pressures far beyond what thickened arterial walls and powerful hearts could likely achieve.
-Paleontologists do not have an acceptable hypothesis that resolves this height paradox.
+Paleontologists have yet to present a scientifically acceptable explanation that resolves this height paradox.

 4. Why Do Dinosaurs Have Their Unique Form?